 Although Cyprus has significantly enhanced its regulatory framework for the sector, the global asset management community can look forward to additional changes aimed at elevating the domicile even further.
 The island is currently working on new legislation that will provide for effective supervision of all local fund administrators.
 The introduction of a fund administration law is seen as a significant development, which will add comfort to fund managers and investors alike.

-In addition, in June 2020, Cyprus finalised a new regime dubbed the Mini Manager, which governs a new type of fund manager and allows for the provision of fund management services to funds under the AIFMD thresholds.
+In addition, in June 2020, Cyprus finalised a regime dubbed the Mini Manager, which governs a new type of fund manager and allows for the provision of fund management services to funds under the AIFMD thresholds.
 Mini Managers are allowed to manage AIFs whose assets do not exceed the threshold of €100 million, with the use of leverage, or €500 million when unleveraged with a lock up of five years.
+Expectations are that this regime will appeal to fund managers who need a cost-effective vehicle that will undertake limited investment or to those fund managers who may wish to use it as a first step before committing to a more complex set up.

 Cyprus currently enjoys a positive market perception, which has been a key driver of new business.
 The island has impressed the world with its economic turnaround since its 2012-2013 financial crisis.
 The country has significantly strengthened its regulatory infrastructure and supervisory capabilities, instilling investor confidence in the process.